|1. Members’ Undertakings

 - Convening meetings when requested by the President

 - Drawing up and circulating agendas and minutes of meetings

-- Presenting the costs of meetings and discussion groups in co-operation with the Member company hosting the meeting, and recommending to the Advisory Committee the charge for attendance.
+- Presenting the costs of meetings and discussion groups in co-operation with the Member company hosting the meeting, and recommending to the AC the charge for attendance.

-The President’s Executive Assistant Company will be reimbursed an expenses allowance as a contribution in carrying out his duties as approved by the President within the Secretariat Budget each year.
+The Treasurer’s Company will be reimbursed (an expense allowance as a contribution) for carrying out the duties as approved by the President within the secretariat budget each year.

 - Collecting and accounting for all income and expenditure of meetings

-- Maintaining statements of account for all income and expenditures of the Association and allowing the Auditor access at all time to those accounts
+- Maintaining statements of accounts for all income and expenditures of the Association and allowing the Auditor access at all time to those accounts

-- Presenting accounts to the Advisory Committee at each of their meetings and to the Annual General Meeting.
-The annual account shall be verified by Association’s Auditor
+- Presenting accounts to the AC at each of its meetings and to the meetings of the Board of Directors and of the General Assembly.
+The annual accounts shall be verified by the Association’s Auditor

 The Auditor may inspect the Association’s accounts at any time at his discretion.

 |The English language is the official language of the Association, and shall be used in all minutes and correspondence.